QianhuiWan/MethylationArray_Placenta/README.md

 Additional quality control (including the check of fetal sex & genotypes) for 408 samples using `ewastools` R package.

 * Identify miss labelled fetal sex for all 408 samples.
-Fetal sex predicated based on intensities form X/Y chromosomes.
+Fetal sex predicated based on intensities from X/Y chromosomes.

 * Check the homogeneity of genotypes (using 65 SNP probes to check genotype) for each sample.
 The suggested cutoff (log odds < -4) for samples contaminated with foreign DNA was used (Heiss JA & Just AC.
 2018).

-* The result from `ewastools` were used to compare with the result form our method to see whether mixed placenta samples were identified.
+* The result from `ewastools` were used to compare with the result from our method to see whether mixed placenta samples were identified.

 * We probably need to run this part before part5, because the `GEO_phenotypes_ewastoolPurityCheck_output.csv` file generated from part9 were used in part5.